 3. Nature of Use

-This criterion for determining the nature of the use of copyrighted material can get a bit murky, so tread lightly and consulting professional legal advise is a good idea.
+This criterion for determining the nature of the use of copyrighted material can get a bit murky, so tread lightly; consulting professional legal advice is a good idea.
 Here are some important points to keep in mind:

 4. Amount Used